 - “Rethinking Indirect Measurement as a Means of Student Assessment,” in C.M.
 Ippolito and R.W.
 Gammons (eds.), User-Centered Design for First-Year Library Instruction Programs, ABC-CLIO, forthcoming December 2016

 - “The Integration of Information Literacy and a Course-embedded Librarian to Enhance Student Analysis of the 2014 U.S. Midterm Elections,” with Paula Booke, Learning and Teaching in the Social Sciences (LATISS), forthcoming.

-- “The Library and Undergraduate Research in the Liberal Arts: Current Contributions and Future Opportunities,” College & Undergraduate Libraries 23, no. 3, forthcoming 2016
+- “The Library and Undergraduate Research in the Liberal Arts: Present Contributions and Future Opportunities,” College & Undergraduate Libraries 23, no. 3, September 2016

 - “The Information Literacy Imperative in Higher Education,” Liberal Education 101/102, no. 4/1, 2016

 - “Books and Websites, E-Journals or Print: If the Source Fits, Use It,” College & Undergraduate Libraries 19, no. 1, 2012